morph-l2/morph-doc/docs/quick-start/morph-zoo/morph-zoo-season-2/1-rules-for-season2-the-great-token-migration.md

 ### Bridging Rules:

-1. For Season 2, participants earn points when using the **official bridge** or **Orbiter Finance**.
+1. For Season 2, participants earn points when using the **canonical bridge** or **Orbiter Finance**.
 No other bridging methods or platforms are eligible for scoring at this time.

-- The **official bridge** can be accessed on the main page's right side.
+- The **canonical bridge** can be accessed on the main page's right side.
 - **Orbiter Finance** can be accessed by clicking the banner on the left.

 2. The assets you can bridge in Season 2 include:
-- ETH, wETH, USDC, and USDT on the official bridge.
+- ETH, wETH, USDC, and USDT on the canonical bridge.
 - ETH on Orbiter Finance.
 - ETH directly withdraws from the crypto exchange to Morph.